MayYablonko/WineForMeDarling/README.md

 # WineForMeDarling

 WineForMeDarling is a Python script that automates the process of loading your member card on the "יין בעיר" store's website using your תןביס card details.
-The script utilizes Selenium WebDriver to interact with the website and the `time` library to schedule the script to run daily at a specific time.
+The script utilizes Selenium WebDriver to interact with the website and the `win10toast` library to send a desktop notification to the user.
+The automation is done with scheduling the script to run to your liking with the Windows' Task Scheduler.

 **Disclaimer:** For privacy reasons, real personal details have been removed from the code uploaded here.